bmunzenb/download/core/README.md

 ```

 This function takes the URL that is about to be downloaded and returns an instance of
-`Target` which itself consists of a single `open` function that returns an `OutputStream`
-that the download will be written to.
-If you intend on writing to a file, you can return
-an instance of `FileTarget` from the `create` function.
+`Target`.
+A `Target` must have a `name` property and implement a `write` function that
+writes the contents of the input stream to the intended target and returns the total
+number of bytes transferred.
+Optionally, you can also use the `progressCallback` to
+notify the caller of the running total of bytes processed.

 ### Step 3: Execute the download